7 Creative Ways For Your Small Business to Save Money

 Thanks to so much great technology the majority of internet businesses can be run remotely.
 If you’re in retail then this tip doesn’t necessarily apply to you.

 If you don’t work in retail you should try to stay mobile as long as possible.
-Signing a lease on a office space can be extremely expensive.
+Signing a lease on office space can be extremely expensive.

-Pro Tip: If you have the space, convert a space in your apartment or house into your office space.
+Pro Tip: If you have space, convert a space in your apartment or house into your office space.
 Then you can save double and write-off part of your rent as a business expense.